-Last week, I added a new giveaway to the Kingsley Keeper Party, inviting players to ask me questions and promising to answer the winning question on my blog for all to see!
-I also offered a bit of a swag pack ... a 2x6 Fat Chance Bookmark and a 4x8 Fat Chance bookmark!
+Last week I hosted a giveaway on Facebook, inviting players to ask me questions and promising to answer the winning question here for all to see!
+As a prize (other than answering the question, of course) I offered a bit of a swag pack - a 2x6 Fat Chance Bookmark, and a matching 4x8 Fat Chance rack card/bookmark!

 You know, this probably shouldn't be a hugely difficult question to answer, because we all that one person we wish we could spend some time with.
 But not me ...
 I have always struggled with choosing a "favorite" something, because I love so many things and I tend to have very diverse interests.
-So, Kimberley, you won't just get a quick answer from me on that one.
-I've got a bit of a short list instead.
+So, Kimberley, I'm sorry to say you won't just get a quick answer from me on that one.
+I've got a bit of a short list instead:

 - Stephen King: As a reader, Stephen King horrifies me.
 His writing is scary; it's raw, it's wild, it's challenging.
 But it's amazing, and that's something that few of us can deny.
 He is incredibly skilled, incredibly talented.
 But as a writer, he's one of the most inspiring role models out there.
-During much of his early career, he was basically the class reject with the rejection letters coming in all the time, and yet he kept writing.
+During much of his early career, he was basically drowning in rejection letters and yet he kept writing.
 He kept sending his work out.
-He kept pushing on, honing his ability and showing his work to anyone who would see it.
-He fought his way to the top, and that simply must be admired.
-Our writing styles and genres are of course, very different, but I bet he's got a lot to say that I could learn from.
+He kept pushing on, honing his ability and showing his work to anyone who would take the time to see it.
+He fought his way to the top, and that kind of persistence simply begs to be admired.
+Our writing styles and genres are of course very different, but I bet he's got a lot to say that I could learn from.

 Comedians make my list too: Carlos Mencia, Jo Koy, or Leanne Morgan simply because I love them and I want to know if they are always that funny.